MonuYadav05/image-inpainting-tool/README.md

     ```bash
     cd frontend
-    npm start
+    npm run dev
     ```

-6. Open the browser and go to [http://localhost:5000](http://localhost:5000) to access the app.
+6. Open the browser and go to [http://localhost:5173](http://localhost:5000) to access the app.
+7. Backend is Started on [http://localhost:5000](http://localhost:5000).

 ---